revil-O/SolVic/README.md

 you can configure [Prometheus](https://prometheus.io/) to scrape this by adding a rule like this to your prometheus.yml
 ```
 scrape_configs:
-  - job_name: 'solariot'
+  - job_name: 'solvic'
     scrape_interval: 30s
     static_configs:
       - targets: ['localhost:8000']
 ```

-alternatively if your using [Kubernetes](https://kubernetes.io/) you can use this [helm chart](https://github.com/slackerlinux85/HelmCharts/tree/master/helm-chart-sources/solariot)
+alternatively if your using [Kubernetes](https://kubernetes.io/) you can use this [helm chart](https://github.com/slackerlinux85/HelmCharts/tree/master/helm-chart-sources/solvic)

 ### PVOutput.org